Green Infrastructure Guidelines for Corridor Projects: What You Need to Know

 Corridor planners are leaning on green infrastructure to enhance their right-of-way improvements.
 Stormwater management expert Ginny Roach shares her six guidelines to help improve neighborhoods and create more resilient, complete and equitable communities.

-Green infrastructure is most commonly used to help improve water quality and reduce sewer overflows in densely populated cities, but the concept has more recently been adopted by the transportation industry to help manage stormwater where it falls and keep it from entering stormwater collection systems in the first place.
-Some dense, urban communities are taking an area-wide approach, integrating their infrastructure plans to introduce elements like porous pavement and subsurface aggregate storage into their rights-of-way (ROWs).
-Others with more available space are using green parking lots and bioswales to convey their stormwater to retention basins downstream.
-Whatever the approach, the benefits of effective stormwater management, improved aesthetics and added resiliency can make the decision to implement green infrastructure a no-brainer.
+Green infrastructure is most commonly used to help improve water quality and reduce combined sewer overflows in densely populated cities, but the concept is increasingly being used by the transportation industry to help manage stormwater where it falls and improve water quality.
+Some dense, urban communities are taking an area-wide approach, installing small-scale green infrastructure practices throughout the watershed, such as right-of-way bioswales and porous pavement.
+Others with more available space are separating combined sewer systems and conveying separated stormwater to retention/detention basins downstream.
+Whatever the approach, the benefits of effective stormwater management, improved aesthetics, cooler temperatures and added resiliency can make the decision to implement green infrastructure an easy one.

 But green infrastructure is about much more than planting trees and building rain gardens.
-And the two most common questions that arise— ‘who will maintain it?’ and ‘how will we pay for it?’—must be addressed before any assets are built.
+And the two most common questions that arise— ‘who will maintain it?’ and ‘how will we pay for it?’—must be addressed in the planning phase.

-Ginny Roach, PE, PMP, BCEE, CDM Smith’s national leader in green infrastructure planning and design, has helped municipal and private clients across the U.S. with their stormwater management plans.
-Thanks to decades of experience conducting site visits, interviewing staff, compiling design drawings, and reviewing historical documents, Ginny and her team have developed a list of guidelines to assist cities in operating and maintaining successful green infrastructure programs.
-Here they are.
+Ginny Roach, PE, PMP, BCEE, CDM Smith’s national leader in green infrastructure planning, design and construction, has helped municipal and private clients across the U.S. with their stormwater management plans.
+Thanks to decades of experience conducting site visits, interviewing staff, preparing design drawings, and constructing green infrastructure, Ginny and her team have developed a list of guidelines to assist cities in designing, operating and maintaining successful green infrastructure programs.

 Guideline #1: Develop design standards

-Having a group of standard design details and specifications, as well as geotechnical investigation and ROW survey procedures, will help to save considerable planning and design costs, and make construction easier over time as contractors became familiar with and understand the designs.
+Having a group of standard design details and specifications will help to save considerable planning and design costs, and make construction easier over time as contractors become familiar with and understand the designs.
 In addition, these design standards and procedures help make leaders and stakeholders feel confident that green infrastructure practices are being planned and constructed properly.

-Guideline #2: Utilize project prioritization tools to track success
+Guideline #2: Utilize asset management tools to track success

 Virginia Roach (Ginny) Virginia Roach (Ginny)